 - recognize, describe and analyze the operation of ideologies that shaped and constrained the experiences of individuals and groups in ancient Greek and Roman society

-- Price and Thonemann, Birth of Classical Europe (paperback, priced about $20.00; will be available from UW Bookstore)
+- Price and Thonemann, Birth of Classical Europe (available in UW Bookstore)

-- Course reader containing excerpts from ancient Greek and Roman literary texts and a selection of scholarly articles.
+- excerpts from ancient Greek and Roman literary texts and a selection of scholarly articles, available on Canvas on the page listing the detailed schedule of assignments

 Update May 13, 2019.
 CLAS 122A is open for regular registration.
 Registration for CLAS 122 B is restricted to first year students until the first day of Autumn term 2019.
 The two sections meet jointly and all requirements and activities are the same in both sections.